 It’s really a children’s song.
 I had a few young relatives and I would sing songs for them.
 I used to do a song for kids called ‘Jumping Round The Room’, very similar to ‘All Together Now’, and then it would be ‘lying on your backs’, all the kids would have to lie down, then it would be ‘skipping round the room’, ‘jumping in the air’.
 It’s a play away command song for children.
 It would be in G, very very simple chords, only a couple of chords, so that’s what this is.
 There’s a little subcurrent to it but it’s just a singalong really.
 A bit of a throwaway.

 Many Years From Now, Barry Miles

 McCartney was delighted when the song became a popular terrace chant at football matches shortly after its release in early 1969.

-Jazz musician Paul Horn remembers him singing it in India; instead of 'H, I, J, I love you', he is said to have sung 'E, F, G, H, I, jai Guru Dev' in honour of Maharishi's spiritual master.
+Jazz musician Paul Horn remembers McCartney singing it in India.
+Instead of ‘H, I, J, I love you’, he is said to have sung ‘E, F, G, H, I, jai Guru Dev’ in honour of Maharishi Mahesh Yogi’s spiritual master.

 I put a few lines in it somewhere, probably.

 The Beatles completed ‘All Together Now’ in a six-hour session on 12 May 1967.
 In the absence of George Martin, the song was essentially produced by Paul McCartney with assistance from engineer Geoff Emerick.

 It took the group nine takes to get right.
 They then added a number of overdubs, including ukulele and harmonica, both played by John Lennon.